This topic answers common questions about developing for Google Play Games on PC.

-Q: Can I use frame pacing in Google Play Games (or "Why does my Unity game crash on launch")?
+Q: Can I use frame pacing in Google Play Games on PC (or "Why does my Unity game crash on launch")?

-A: The frame pacing library is supported in Google Play Games, but the version included with the Unity game currently causes a crash on launch.
+A: The frame pacing library is supported in Google Play Games on PC, but the version included with the Unity game currently causes a crash on launch.
 If you're using the Unity game engine, look for the "Optimize Frame Pacing" build option and ensure that it's disabled.

-Q: Is it possible to allow players to upload locally stored images from Google Play Games?
+Q: Is it possible to allow players to upload locally stored images from Google Play Games on PC?